micahstubbs/aframe-blocks/06/README.md

-a concave arc of blocks
+block a-boxes in a semicircle droppped from a lower height so that they bounce less and stack neatly

+data-driven positions using the index value of the datum in the blocks data

 ---